 While Google has acknowledged the issues with Android and has committed to fixing them, users are still exposed to risks—particularly those with older phones, with rooted phones, or who download applications from unofficial stores.
 The fact that thousands of these apps are live in popular stores like Google Play goes to show that consumers are largely left to their own discretion when determining if an app is safe.

 Consumers are not the only ones threatened by malicious mobile apps during the back to school season.
-Brands are also targeted by threat actors who use their logos and branded terms fraudulently to fool people into downloading their apps.
+Brands are also targeted by cyber threat actors who use their logos and branded terms fraudulently to fool people into downloading their apps.
 Therefore, brands should have a solution that can mitigate the impact and damage.
-With a proactive, store-first scanning mentality, RiskIQ External Threats’ mobile app monitoring observes and categorizes the threat landscape as a user would see it while visiting or attempting to download apps.
+With a proactive, store-first scanning mentality, RiskIQ External Threats’ mobile app monitoring observes and categorizes the cyber threat landscape as a user would see it while visiting or attempting to download apps.
 Every app we encounter is downloaded, detonated, analyzed, and stored giving our customers crucial insight into how their brand appears in the mobile app ecosystem.
 RiskIQ also records changes and new versions of apps as they evolve.

 Contact us for more about how RiskIQ can help defend your mobile attack surface.